caiks/WBOT02/README.md

 ```
 https://github.com/caiks/WBOT02_ws.git
 ```
-The WBOT02 executable can be built and run in Qt Creator by opening the `WBOT02` project in `C:\caiks\WBOT02` and then building the Release configuration.
-Then in Qt Creator go to 'Projects/WBOT02/Desktop_Qt_6_2_4_MSVC2019_64bit/Run' and set the 'Command line arguments' to `hello`.
-Then run and check that `hello` appears in the 'Application Output' window.
-To test `actor001` can grab the screen, set the 'Command line arguments' to `actor001`.
+The WBOT02 executable can be built and run in Qt Creator by opening the `WBOT02` project in `C:\caiks\WBOT02` and building the Release configuration.
+Then in Qt Creator go to `Projects/WBOT02/Desktop_Qt_6_2_4_MSVC2019_64bit/Run` and set the `Command line arguments` to `hello`.
+Then run and check that `hello` appears in the `Application Output` window.
+To test `actor001` can grab the screen, set the `Command line arguments` to `actor001`.
 The `actor001` window should open on the left hand side of the screen and capture a rectangle on the right hand side of the screen.

 The build can also be done from the command line, but in version 6.2.4 of Qt we must first set the necessary environment variables from Qt Creator.
-In Qt Creator go to 'Projects/WBOT02/Desktop_Qt_6_2_4_MSVC2019_64bit/Build/Details' and hit 'Open Terminal' to create a shell, then run `cmake` -
+In Qt Creator go to `Projects/WBOT02/Desktop_Qt_6_2_4_MSVC2019_64bit/Build/Details` and hit `Open Terminal` to create a shell, then run `cmake` -
 ```
 "C:\Qt\Tools\CMake_64\bin\cmake.exe" -DCMAKE_PREFIX_PATH=C:\Qt\6.2.4\msvc2019_64 -S C:/caiks/WBOT02 -B C:/caiks/build-WBOT02-Desktop_Qt_6_2_4_MSVC2019_64bit-Release